Loading...

 What mistakes do Nellis PCS buyers make?

-The costliest Nellis PCS mistakes come from compressing the timeline: starting the loan too late, skipping steps to save days, or changing finances mid-purchase.
-Because a PCS move is already busy, it is easy to let the home purchase slide until the schedule is tight.
-The buyers who run into trouble most often make one of these avoidable errors:
+The costliest Nellis PCS mistakes come from compressing the timeline.
+That means starting the loan too late, skipping steps to save days, or changing finances mid-purchase.
+A PCS move is already busy.
+It is easy to let the home purchase slide until the schedule is tight.
+The buyers who run into trouble most often make one of these avoidable errors.

 Each one is preventable with an early start and a lender who flags issues before they become delays.
-The theme is consistency and lead time: begin the loan when your orders drop, keep your finances steady, and surface any change to your lender the moment it happens.
+The theme is consistency and lead time.
+Begin the loan when your orders drop, keep your finances steady, and surface any change to your lender right away.

 Nellis AFB PCS VA loan FAQ